nimaltd/ask/README.md

 Please Do This ...
 <br />
 <br />
 1) Enable a Timer with 10 us tick.
+(EX: Set Prescaler to "480-1" for 48MHZ Timer)
 <br />
 2) enable Interrupt pin on rising and falling edge.
 <br />